Sensirion/linux-sgp30/README.md

 ### Local Machine

 Compiling for your local machine is useful to test if the driver compiles correctly.
-For that we need the kernel headers and build tools.
+Prerequisites are the kernel headers and build tools.

 ```bash
 # Install dependencies